Shelbyb/cisco-coding-challenge/README.md

 ## Setup
 1) Copy repo to local directory
-2) navigate to the newly copied repo with on `terminal` or similar application
+2) Navigate to the newly copied repo with `terminal` or similar application
 3) run `composer install`
 4) run `php fetch-bearer.php`
 5) you should see an output similiar to 'Bearer: XXXXXXX', where XXXXXXX is the bearer token returned from the Microsoft Login services